We were delighted to launch the new Canford Centenary film ‘Always a Canfordian’ in a YouTube premiere on Friday 27th January at 5pm.

 Our Shell groups study an internally devised course examining key issues related to philosophy, theology and ethical matters.
-Philosophical questions discussed are as varied as ‘How can I trust my senses?’ and ‘Can I quantify happiness?’ with a focus on analytical thinking and structured debate.
+Philosophical questions discussed are as varied with a focus on analytical thinking and structured debate.

 The beliefs and practices of different religions are studied both individually and in comparison with one another, and pupils are encouraged to both understand and appreciate alternative points of view, whilst formulating their own thoughts and opinions on religion and the world around them.